 The phenomenon is not limited to photographs, either; it extends to video.
 And while all of the [cat]opt[r]ic oddities that circle him like flies have received a Reasonable Explanation, the fact that they demand so much explaining reinforces not only how glaring they are, but how seemingly meaningful.
-It is not thus merely their presence, but their constancy and their compulsive repetitiousness that turns them into a matter for Kulturinstinkt.1
+It is not thus merely their presence, but their constancy and their compulsive repetitiousness that turns them into a matter of Kulturinstinkt.1

 This is not the first time I discuss hierophanies and the hair-trigger question of their framing (that was in my piece on Julien Nguyen’s recent painting, which I will share with some updates in coming days).
 As @MobyDickatSea tweeted on May 14, 2021, when I was in the doldrums of writing this essay: “there is no earthly way of finding out precisely what the whale really looks like.”

-Observe, for instance, the uptick in UFO/UAP investigation we’ve experienced during Covid, and the public’s attendant disinterest in it, which may itself be a control for something else, perhaps a certain kind of aspect-blindness.
-I anticipated the Covidian might be a time for prodigies in April 2020 (see “The New Vertigo”), and confirmed it with the animal apparitions that accompanied the Black Lives Matters protests in June (“…the report was false but the tiger was Real.” ).2
+Observe, for instance, the uptick in UFO/UAP investigation we’ve experienced during Covid, and the public’s attendant disinterest in it, which may itself be a control for something else—perhaps a certain kind of aspect-blindness.
+I anticipated the Covidian might be a time for prodigies in April 2020 (see “The New Vertigo”), and confirmed it with the animal apparitions that accompanied the Black Lives Matters protests in June (“…the report was false but the tiger was Real”).2

-[On May 16, when I was moving past the doldrums of this essay, @MobyDickatSea tweeted: “there are instances where, after the lapse of many hours or several days, the sunken whale again rises, more buoyant than in life.” ]
+[On May 16, when I was moving past the doldrums of this essay, @MobyDickatSea tweeted: “there are instances where, after the lapse of many hours or several days, the sunken whale again rises, more buoyant than in life.”]

 In the continued hollowing and whittling of the office, the current Pres[id]ent of the United States is not Present (whereas Trompe, despite his gaping absences, at least harboured a Presence, by force of his non-pareil id).